-With more shoreline than any other part of Vermont, the Lake Champlain Islands region is a unique and beautiful place.
-The Islands, boasting small-town rural charm and breathtaking scenery, are also located conveniently close to the lively cities of Montreal, Quebec and Burlington, Vermont.
-Its incomparable state parks and countless outdoor activities make the Champlain Islands region a wonderful place for families.
+With more shoreline than any other part of Vermont, the Lake Champlain Islands region is a unique and beautiful place located in Grand Isle County.
+The Islands boast small-town charm with breathtaking scenery and are located conveniently close to three major cities and airports; Burlington, Vermont, Montreal, Quebec, and Plattsburgh, New York.
+The area's incomparable state parks, close knit community, thriving local businesses and countless outdoor activities make The Islands a wonderful place to enjoy year-round or seasonally.

 Residents are attracted to the rural lifestyle, neighborly support and elementary schools that offer an intimate classroom setting.
 Islanders take pride in their community with many volunteer initiatives like the volunteer fire department, food shelf, and community fundraisers and sport clubs.
 There are several events throughout the year that bring the community together such as the Farmers’ Market, music nights at local restaurants, and larger events like July 4th celebrations.
 Learn more about Island Life on the blog.